FAST-Imaging/FAST-example-project/README.md

 1. Either
    - (Download a release of FAST)[https://github.com/smistad/FAST/releases]
    - Compile and install FAST on your system: See instructions here for Windows and Linux (Ubuntu)
+2. *Windows only: Add the bin folder of your FAST installation to the system path environment variable.
+Windows -> Edit environment variables for your account -> Path -> Edit*
-2. Clone this repository
+3. Clone this repository
    ```bash
    git clone ...
    ```
-3. Setup build environment using CMake
+4. Setup build environment using CMake
    Linux
    ```bash
    mkdir build